-FACT: it is more healthy and helpful to you to be outdoors more often.
+FACT: It is more healthy and helpful to you to be outdoors more often.
 We will help you do so.

 Problems arise when you go to the woods unprepared for the basics or you do not know how to handle yourself when trouble arises.